Praveen Kumar to miss W.Indies ODIs and Australia tests

-MUMBAI Paceman Praveen Kumar will miss the entire one-day series against West Indies and the test matches that follow in Australia after scans showed he had a fractured rib.
+MUMBAI India paceman Praveen Kumar will miss the entire one-day series against West Indies and the test matches that follow in Australia after scans showed he had a fractured rib.

 On Monday, the Indian cricket board said a chest problem would sideline the player for the first three games of the series against West Indies but the full extent of the injury was then discovered later in the day.